 Tel.: 00 33 (0)2 33 60 17 92

 On the road towards Mont St Michel, this charming rural inn converted from an 18th-century house has just 6 rooms, prettily decorated in fresh colors.
 It is very popular so you need to book in advance.
-There’s an excellent restaurant where the chef uses local ingredients on menus running from 19 to 55 euros.
+There’s an excellent restaurant where the chef uses local ingredients on the menus.